-Be it resolved that the Arkansas State University System revised Internal Audit Charter is approved, effective immediately.
+Be it resolved that the Arkansas State University System effective immediately. m revised Internal Audit Charter is approved, Christy Clark, Secretary Stacy Crawford, Chair

-Stury Aun Orawford, Chair

 Arkansas State University System

 Internal Audit Charter

 INTRODUCTION

 The Board of Trustees approves the Internal Audit Charter that establishes the Internal Audit function within the Arkansas State University System (ASU System).
 The ASU System Internal Audit function performs an independent appraisal activity for the review of internal controls, financial and compliance aspects, and operating procedures as a service to the Board of Trustees and ASU System administrators.